Hiking in the Canadian Rockies

 Hiking

 Continue the drive along the Icefield Parkway.
 You'll stop off at some classic viewpoints along the way, including Peyto Lake and the Athabasca Glacier.
-Stop at the trailhead for today's hike – the Wilcox Pass trail, a moderate hike to alpine meadows which reveals incredible views of the peaks and glaciers on the edge of the Columbia Icefield (if the trail is closed due to snow, you'll instead hike the Parker Ridge Trail or similar).
-Set up camp at Whistlers Campground, your base in Jasper National Park for the next three nights.
+Stop at the trailhead for today's hike – the Wilcox Pass trail, at the southern end of Jasper National Park, this is a moderate hike to alpine meadows which reveals incredible views of the peaks and glaciers on the edge of the Columbia Icefield (if the trail is closed due to snow, you'll instead hike the Parker Ridge Trail or similar).
+Return back to Lake Louise for your final night at this campground, before heading west tomorrow.

 Day 6